FS25: Important Tips to Finalize your first mod

 Requirements for the store icon are pretty straightforward — a PNG (or DDS) image that’s 256×256 pixels in dimension.
 In fact, included in Farming Simulator’s sdk folder (typically C:/Program Files/Farming Simulator 2025/sdk on a Windows computer) is an image named store_template.png.
 If you open that file in Photoshop, you can use it as a background for a nice image of your mod.

 If you’re taking a screenshot from within GIANTS Editor, you probably added at least one light so your mod could be seen well.
-You can hide the lines of that light for a cleaner screenshot by toggling View > Show > Lights to off in the menu.
+Toggling View > Show > Lights to off in the menu hides the lines of that light for a cleaner screenshot.

 After you get your store icon image arranged the way you want, save it as a PNG (or better, a DDS) in your mod’s folder.
 Make sure you use a name that makes sense and double-check that your modDesc.xml correctly points to that image.